 All There in the Manual: If you're willing to do a bit of digging.
 While the band's official backstory and timeline are posted up on the band's official website, additional information can be found on the various character blogs, the band members' Tumblrs, during live concerts, and in pre-recorded videos which debuted at Walter Robotics Expo (a special event held in July of 2013).
 There are even bits of continuity mentioned during Bunny Bennett's art livestreams that you can't find anywhere else!

 Art Evolution: ...well, make-up evolution.
 All the bots started off with much more simplistic designs.
-Rabbit's has changed the most, and he is even beginning to oxidize!
+Rabbit's has changed the most, and she is even beginning to oxidize!
+Her new design also adds a spiral to her forehead.

 Awesome Anachronistic Apparel: They're a steampunk band, what do you expect?
 (Well, The Spine's more dieselpunk...)
 They were voted "Best Costume - Group" in the 2013 Steampunk Gazette Reader's Choice Awards.

 Backstory Horror: Quite a bit, involving the wars the bots were sent to fight in, Hatchworth's confinement due to his unstable core, what effects the Walter Girls' exposure to Blue Matter could have on them over time (and whether it's dangerous), and the theft of Rabbit's core resulting in an explosion that killed several people ... including Peter Walter II.
-Then there's the fact that Rabbit apparently still feels guilt over this, judging by how his bio states that he spends his free time feeding the ducks at the pond by the Walter Cemetery.
+Then there's the fact that Rabbit apparently still feels guilt over this, judging by how her bio states that she spends her free time feeding the ducks at the pond by the Walter Cemetery.

 Become a Real Boy: The Jon claims to want this, though he may just be influenced by watching Pinocchio a few too many times.